Richard Blumenthal: Tenure

 Blumenthal was sworn into the 112th United States Congress on January 5, 2011.
 He announced plans to return to Connecticut every weekend to join a "listening tour" of his home state.

 Secretary of the Navy Ray Mabus presents the Navy Distinguished Public Service Medal to U.S. Senator Richard Blumenthal in 2012.

 In March 2012, Blumenthal and New York senator Chuck Schumer gained national attention after they called upon Attorney General Eric Holder and the Department of Justice to investigate practices by employers to require Facebook passwords for employee applicants and workers.

 Blumenthal worked with Senator Mark Kirk to eliminate pensions for members of Congress who are convicted of felonies while serving in office.

 In Blumenthal v.
 Trump, Blumenthal and Representative John Conyers Jr. led a group of 196 congressmen in filing a federal lawsuit accusing President Trump of violating the emoluments clause of the US Constitution.

-In the wake of the 2021 storming of the United States Capitol, Blumenthal blamed Trump, saying that Trump "incited, instigated and supported" the attack.
+In the wake of the 2021 attack on the United States Capitol, Blumenthal blamed Trump, saying that Trump "incited, instigated and supported" the attack.
 He called for Vice President Mike Pence to invoke the Twenty-fifth Amendment to the United States Constitution.
 Blumenthal also requested an investigation into the lack of response from law enforcement and the military.

 In December 2021, Blumenthal gave a speech honoring three local labor activists at an awards ceremony in New Haven that was hosted by the Connecticut People's World Committee, an affiliate of the Connecticut Communist Party.
 After criticism from national Republican politicians and conservative media outlets, Blumenthal said that he is "a strong supporter and believer in American capitalism" and would not have attended had he known of the group's Communist ties.